BovReg/BovReg_eQTL/README.md

 This analysis can run with a single script or by using modular scripts based on user preferences.

--  Users should provide the read type and read strandedness for the RNAseq data with boolean logic true or false in the [nextflow.config](https://github.com/BovReg/BovReg_eQTL/blob/main/nextflow.config) file:

-  - **Parameters**
-    - Read type: --pairedEnd_reads, --singleEnd_reads
-    - Strandedness: --firstStranded, --secondStranded and --unStranded
-    - Additionally all the other parameters required to run the pipeline are defined in [nextflow.config](https://github.com/BovReg/BovReg_eQTL/blob/main/nextflow.config) file, users can change the default values if required.

 - **Single command approach:** To run the whole pipeline with single command.

       nextflow run main.nf